Indian Money Rupee: Exchange Rate, Payment Methods & Tips

 4).
 Take care of your encashment certificates (receipts) which you receive after finishing an exchange transaction.
 They will allow you to change your leftover rupees back to your local currency when you leave India.

 5).
-Never accept any notes that are damaged, or filthy as they will be refused when you try to use them.
+Please avoid accepting damaged or soiled notes as they may be refused when you attempt to use them.

 Credit cards are widely accepted in India, especially in major cities such as Delhi and Mumbai.
 Many hotels, upmarket restaurants, and shops allow you to pay by credit card.
 Smaller sellers only accept cash, so it's best to keep some rupee as a backup option.
 The most widely accepted cards In India are MasterCard and Visa.
 American Express is generally accepted by major hotels and restaurants.
 It's possible to withdraw cash advances at some banks.